-Table 2 provides the prediction accuracy and standard deviation of each classifier.
+The prediction accuracy and standard deviation of each classifier is given in Table 2.
 We ordered the datasets by their training sets from large to small.
 The best results of each dataset are emphasized using a boldfaced font.
-We also list the best results reported in the literature on these data sets (as far as we know).
+The best results reported in the literature on these data sets (as far as we know) are also listed.

-From Table 2 we can see that the GBN, BAN and TAN have better overall performance than the Naïve-Bayes in these experiments.
+From Table 2 we can see that the GBN, BAN and TAN have overall better performance than the Naïve-Bayes in these experiments.
 BAN did best on four of the datasets and GBN and TAN each did best on two of the datasets.

 On the data sets "Nursery" and "Car", the GBN classifier was inferior to the Naïve-Bayes.
 The reason is, in both cases the GBN actually reduced to the Naïve-Bayes with missing links (the reduced Naïve-Bayes is sometimes called selective Naïve-Bayes).
 This reveals that the features in the two datasets are almost independent to each other.
 (Note that using selective Naïve-Bayes is not appropriate in such situations.)
 However, when using BAN or TAN classifiers, the weak dependencies among the features given the classification node can be successfully captured.
 These weak dependencies can improve the prediction accuracy significantly, as we can see from Table 2.
 Since in GBN the classification node is treated in the same way as the feature nodes, these weak dependencies cannot be captured.
-This suggests that treating classification node differently is useful, at least in some domains.
+This suggests that treating classification node differently is reasonable, at least in some domains.